kylemclean/nes-emulator/README.md

 # NES Emulator
-This is a NES Emulator written in C.
+This is a work-in-progress NES emulator written in C.

+So far, only a 6502 emulator is implemented.

 ## Dependencies
-Requires SDL2.
+Requires SDL2 (not currently used for anything).

 ## Building
 CMake is used for building.